The Ductus Arteriosus

 When your vet listens to your puppy's chest during a routine physical check, they may hear a 'continuous' heart murmur (present during the entirety of the heart cycle, also called a 'washing machine murmur' due to its sound).
 There are two scales of grading heart murmurs in dogs: one is graded between 1–4 and 1–6.
 Using this scale, your veterinarian can have an idea of the severity of your dog's condition.

-Your dog's chest will be X-rayed to see the heart and lungs, and an electrocardiogram (ECG) will be carried out to observe the heart rhythm.
-There may also be blood tests taken to ascertain whether other internal organs are being negatively affected by abnormal blood flow or unusual red blood cell values.
+Your dog's chest will be X-rayed to see the heart and lungs more clearly, and an electrocardiogram (ECG) will be carried out to observe the heart rhythm.
+Blood tests may also be taken to ascertain whether other internal organs are being negatively affected by abnormal blood flow or unusual red blood cell values.

-Other tests such as echocardiography (cardiac ultrasound) are needed to accurately diagnose a PDA.
+Other tests, such as echocardiography (cardiac ultrasound), are needed to diagnose a PDA accurately.
 The technician can assess a moving image of the heart to observe the structure and functionality of the affected heart walls.

 The main focus of treating a PDA in a dog is stopping the blood from flowing through the shunt.
-Your primary vet will refer you to a veterinary cardiovascular surgeon, who can help to choose the best treatment for your dog's unique case.
-Whether the condition can be treated via heart surgery to tie off the ductus, or a less invasive procedure to block off (occlude) the ductus with a special device, a repair should be performed by a vet specialist as soon as possible.
+Your primary vet will refer you to a veterinary cardiovascular surgeon, who can help you choose the best treatment for your dog's unique case.
+Whether the condition can be treated via heart surgery to tie off the ductus or a less invasive procedure to block off (occlude) the ductus with a special device, a vet specialist should perform a repair as soon as possible.
 If surgical treatment is delayed, it becomes more likely that there will be irreversible damage to the dog's heart.

 Unfortunately, there is no surgical treatment for a reverse PDA.
 The symptoms can be managed with medical treatment, but the condition is not curable.

-Routine care for new puppies is important for diagnosing heart conditions like PDAs early so that they can be treated.
-Whether your dog is eligible for surgical intervention or medical support, our Englewood team will work with you to support your pet's health, comfort, and quality of life.
+It is important to provide route care for new puppies to diagnose heart conditions early for proper treatment.
+Whether your dog requires surgical intervention or medical support, our Englewood team is committed to working with you to ensure your pet's health, comfort, and quality of life.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.